-A classroom newsletter may not be something you have time to create each week or month, but a newsletter can be an effective communication tool that parents will look forward to.
-The newsletter can be housed on your classroom or school’s website, sent as a PDF to parents’ email addresses, or distributed to your students directly to share with their parents.
+A classroom newsletter may not be something you have time to create each week or month.
+However, it can be an effective communication tool that parents will look forward to.
+The newsletter can be housed on your classroom or school’s website.
+It can also be sent as a PDF to parents’ email addresses, or distributed to your students directly to share with their parents.

-Many parents and other adult family members will look forward to the classroom newsletter especially when it is published consistently and contains pertinent and interesting information.
+Many parents and other adult family members will look forward to the classroom newsletter.
+Especially, when it is published consistently and contains pertinent and interesting information.
 The newsletter can be a single page or several pages depending on the information you would like to share.
-However, if it is too lengthy, many parents may not find the time to read it, so make sure to only include relevant information!
+However, if it is too lengthy, many parents may not find the time to read it.
+Make sure to only include relevant information!

-Newsletters contain a wide variety of special features written by you but you should also seek your students’ input as well, especially if you teach older students.
-For younger students, you could spend about 10 or 15 minutes each week asking them what they think is important to share with parents.
-By allowing your students’ involvement, the newsletter becomes something they can be proud of and they will be more likely to encourage their parents and family members to read it.
+Newsletters contain a wide variety of special features written by you.
+It should also seek your students’ input as well, especially if you teach older students.
+For younger students, you could spend a few minutes each week asking them what they think is important to share with parents.
+By allowing your students’ involvement, the newsletter becomes something they can be proud of.
+They will be more likely to encourage their parents and family members to read it.

 Here are some features you can include in your classroom newsletter:

-- FAQs: Use FAQs to highlight important events taking place in your classroom or for other school functions.
-Parents often will ask many questions related to these events, so it is best to try and predict the questions they will ask and include them in this section of your newsletter along with responses.
+Use FAQs to highlight important events taking place in your classroom or for other school functions.
+Parents often will ask many questions related to these events.
+It is best to try and predict the questions they will ask.
+Try and include them in this section of your newsletter along with responses.

-- Current Events: This feature may include some of the upcoming events like school pictures, an assembly, a bake sale, sporting event, and more, but it can also be used to highlight major tests or assignments.
+This feature may include some of the upcoming events like school pictures, an assembly, a bake sale, sporting event, and more.
+It can also be used to highlight major tests or assignments.
 In addition, if a real-world event is related to a lesson you have taught or will teach, include it in this section as well.

-- Rules: At the beginning of the year and perhaps before the start of each quarter, a section related to the classroom rules can be included.
-You may wish to remind parents to discuss the rules with their child, and if there is a particular rule that many children are having difficulty in following, tell parents about it.
+At the beginning of the year, a section related to the classroom rules can be included.
+You may wish to remind parents to discuss the rules with their child.
+If there is a particular rule that many children are having difficulty in following, tell parents about it.
 In addition, you could even highlight a different rule each time a newsletter is published.

-- Calendar: Depending on the frequency of the newsletter, you could include a monthly or weekly calendar that parents could cut out and place in a prominent place in their home.
+Depending on the frequency of the newsletter, you could include a monthly or weekly calendar.
+Parents could cut out and place them in a prominent place in their home.
 The calendar may show students’ birthdays, important events, holidays, assignments due, and much more.

 There are many other features you can include in your classroom newsletter.
-Once you set up the template for it, the newsletter will not take much time to complete each week or month, or perhaps bi-monthly.
-In addition, it can be further personalized for each student, especially if you are distributing them to your students in the classroom.
+Once you set up the template for it, the newsletter will not take much time to complete each time.
+In addition, it can be further personalized for each student.
+Especially, if you are distributing them to your students in the classroom.
 Do what feels right for your classroom and remember to think of it as a communication tool for parents.
-You are taking time out of your busy schedule to create it in order to avoid unnecessary questions and interruptions by parents and to make sure they have the most up-to-date information possible.
+You are taking time out of your busy schedule to create it.
+This avoids unnecessary questions and interruptions by parents.
+They will have the most up-to-date information possible.

 Try including a blank area in the newsletter where you can write a positive note about each child.
 Tell the parent something that will make them smile.
 Do not use the newsletter as a mini-report card or use to point out unacceptable behaviors.
-The newsletter should be something a student is happy to see and in turn, will be encouraged to share with a parent.
+The newsletter should be something a student is happy to see.
+In turn, he/she will be encouraged to share with a parent.